Grammatical number: Overview

-This is partly the case in English: every noun is either singular or plural (a few forms, such as "fish" and "cannon", can be either, according to context), and at least some modifiers of nouns—namely the demonstratives, the personal pronouns, the articles, and verbs—are inflected to agree with the number of the nouns to which they refer: "this car" and "these cars" are correct, while "*this cars" or "*these car" are ungrammatical and, therefore, incorrect.
-However, adjectives are not inflected, and some verb forms do not distinguish between singular and plural ("She/They went", "She/They can go", "She/They had gone", "She/They will go").
+This is partly true for English: every noun and pronoun form is singular or plural (a few, such as "fish", "cannon" and "you", can be either, according to context).
+Some modifiers of nouns—namely the demonstrative determiners—and finite verbs inflect to agree with the number of the noun forms they modify or have as subject: this car and these cars are correct, while *this cars and *these car are incorrect.
+However, adjectives do not inflect for number, and many verb forms do not distinguish between singular and plural ("She/They went", "She/They can go", "She/They had gone", "She/They will go").

+Many languages distinguish between count nouns and mass nouns.
 Only count nouns can be freely used in the singular and in the plural.
-Mass nouns, like "milk", "silverware", and "wisdom", are normally used in only the singular form.
+Mass nouns, like "milk", "gold", and "furniture", are normally invariant.
 (In some cases, a normally mass noun X may be used as a count noun to collect several distinct kinds of X into an enumerable group; for example, a cheesemaker might speak of goat, sheep, and cow milk as milks.)
-Many languages distinguish between count nouns and mass nouns.

 Not all languages have number as a grammatical category.
 In those that do not, quantity must be expressed either directly, with numerals, or indirectly, through optional quantifiers.
 However, many of these languages compensate for the lack of grammatical number with an extensive system of measure words.

-There is a hierarchy among number categories: no language distinguishes a trial (indicating the number 3) unless it has a dual, and no language has a dual without a plural.
+Joseph Greenberg has proposed a number category hierarchy as a linguistic universal: "No language has a trial number unless it has a dual.
+No language has a dual unless it has a plural."
+This hierarchy does not account for the paucal.

 Geographical distribution

-Obligatory plural marking of all nouns is found throughout western and northern Eurasia and in most parts of Africa.
-The rest of the world presents a heterogeneous picture.
-Optional plural marking is particularly common in Southeast and East Asia and Australian languages, and complete lack of plural marking is particularly found in New Guinea and Australian languages.
+Obligatory plural marking of all nouns is found throughout the languages of western and northern Eurasia and most parts of Africa.
+The rest of the world's languages present a heterogeneous picture.
+Optional plural marking is common in Southeast and East Asia and Australian languages, and complete lack of plural marking is particularly found in New Guinea and Australian languages.
 In addition to the areal correlations, there also seems to be at least one correlation with morphological typology: isolating languages appear to favor no or non-obligatory plural marking.
 This can be seen particularly in Africa, where optionality or absence of plural marking is found particularly in the isolating languages of West Africa.

+Types of number

+Singular and plural

+One of the simplest number distinctions a language can make is singular and plural.
+Singular denotes exactly one referent, while plural denotes more than one referent.
+For example, in English: